cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 In
 [Component testing](/guides/overview/choosing-testing-type#What-is-Component-Testing),
-the righthand side of the Test Runner is used to display the Component Under Test (CUT): the component that was mounted using the [`cy.mount()`](/api/commands/mount) command.
+the righthand side of the Cypress App is used to display the Component Under Test (CUT): the component that was mounted using the [`cy.mount()`](/api/commands/mount) command.